awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent.md

 **To configure SSM Agent to use a proxy \(upstart\)**

-1. Connect to the instance where you installed SSM Agent\.
+1. Connect to the managed instance where you installed SSM Agent\.

 1. Open a simple editor like VIM, and depending on whether you're using an HTTP proxy server or HTTPS proxy server, add one of the following configurations\.